Last reviewed 13 July 2020

 Three points need to be made clear at the outset.

 Each business will need to translate this information into the specific actions it needs to take depending on the nature of the business including the size and type of business, how it is organised, operated, managed and regulated.

 Nothing indicated here supersedes an operator’s normal obligations relating to health and safety, non-discrimination and equalities legislation.

 In applying this guidance, account must be taken of agency workers and contractors as well as the organisation’s own employees.

-1. Carry out a risk assessment
+1. Carry out a coronavirus risk assessment

-Given that operators should be aware of the “normal” risks that apply to their business, their focus in the present circumstances must be on the unprecedented problems posed by COVID-19.
 While recognising that it is impossible to completely eliminate the risks associated with the coronavirus, the assessment must take account of all reasonably practicable steps.
 The Government has said that this means identifying sensible measures and has emphasised the need to consult staff at this crucial stage in preparing for a return to work.

 2. Manage the risk

 As the Government has insisted since the earliest days of the pandemic, the simplest and most effective action is regular handwashing, to which the operator must add regular and careful cleaning of premises and vehicles (with particular reference to surfaces that are subject to repeated touching such as handles, fuel pumps and vehicle keys).